 Arriving at Whatley Manor

-The drive into the courtyard at Whatley Manor sets the scene for a memorable stay; the large wooden gates sweep open for you as you approach, as if welcoming you in to a secret world.
+The drive into the courtyard at Whatley Manor hotel and spa sets the scene for a memorable stay; the large wooden gates sweep open for you as you approach, as if welcoming you in to a secret world.
 Staff miraculously appear out of nowhere to welcome you, take your bags and valet-park uour car, and you know that a very indulgent stay has begun.

 There is a lovely country house feel to the hotel, with its stone floors, mullioned windows, sprawling grounds and little touches here and there, from chess boards set up ready to play, wellies to borrow and cosy sofas dotted all around.
 Bedrooms, many of which overlook the lush garden terrace at the back of the hotel, are immaculate and managed to walk the line between modern luxury and classical English charm with style.